AMWA-TV/ms-05-01/docs/Control Model.md

 # Control Model

 The NCA Control Model is a singly-inherited tree of classes.
-Each NCA class defines a particular control or monitoring API that devices may implement.
+Each NCA class defines a particular control or monitoring API that devices implement.

-NCA classes have three kinds of elements:
+NCA [control classes](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#control-classes) can have three kinds of elements:

 - **Properties**.
 These are control and status parameters.
-Each has a datatype and a value.
-Datatypes may be simple values - boolean, number (various types), text string, bit string, etcetera, or complex structures defined in class definitions.
-A datatype may be an individual item (scalar), a List of items, or a Map of items.

-- **Methods** **.** Methods represent actions a Controller may take on the object.
-The most frequently-used methods are `get(...`) and `set(...)` functions that retrieve and store the values of properties.
-However, other kinds of methods (e.g. start(...), stop(...)) are defined for some classes.
+- **Methods** **.** Methods represent actions a Controller can perform on the object.

 - **Events**.
-Events are defined conditions that arise inside objects; Controllers may subscribe to events from an object.
-For example, all objects include the **PropertyChanged(...)** event, which is raised (i.e. occurs) when the value of a property of the object has changed.
+Events are defined conditions that arise inside objects.
+For example, all objects include the [PropertyChanged](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/NcObject.html#propertychanged-event) event, which is raised (i.e. occurs) when the value of a property of the object has changed.

 The event and subscription mechanism is described further in [Events, Notifications and Subscriptions](Core%20Mechanisms.md#events-notifications-and-subscriptions).

 NCA classes are interface-defining classes that imply nothing about the programming classes inside actual products.
-Some Device developers may elect to use object-oriented programming environments with software class structures that mirror the NCA class tree, while others may take entirely different approaches.
+Some Device developers can elect to use object-oriented programming environments with software class structures that mirror the NCA class tree, while others can take entirely different approaches.
 Such choices are outside NCA's scope.

 Each property, method, and event of a class has a unique identifier.
-These identifiers (_element identifiers_) are described in the **Identification** section later in this document.
+These identifiers (_element identifiers_) are described in the [Identification](Identification.md).

 ## Class inheritance

-The NCA control model defines a class inheritance mechanism, in which the various classes' definitions are derived from the definitions of other, more elementary classes, with everything ultimately leading up (if you think of ancestry diagrams) or down (if you think of trees) to a single fundamental base or root named **NcObject**.
+The NCA control model defines a class inheritance mechanism, in which the various classes' definitions are derived from the definitions of other, more elementary classes, with everything ultimately leading up (if you think of ancestry diagrams) or down (if you think of trees) to a single fundamental base named [NcObject](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#ncobject).
 Thus, a control class is the outcome of a **class inheritance hierarchy**.

 When a class inherits from another class, _all_ of its properties, methods, and events are inherited.
-A notable example of this mechanism is the **PropertyChanged(...)** event. **PropertyChanged** is defined in **NcObject**.
-All classes in the model inherit directly or indirectly from **NcObject** ; therefore, they all have **PropertyChanged(...)** events.
+A notable example of this mechanism is the **PropertyChanged** event. **PropertyChanged** is defined in [NcObject](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/NcObject.html#propertychanged-event).
+All classes in the model inherit directly or indirectly from [NcObject](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#ncobject) ; therefore, they all have **PropertyChanged** events.
 Consequently, a controller can subscribe to property-value changes for any object in the NCA device.

 _This document will visualize the class inheritance hierarchy as a tree in inverted form, with NcObject at the top, and successive refinements of NcObject extending downward.
 Our tree will be a trailing vine._